meinkea/Python-with-Mac/README.md

 # Start Learning Python
-From here, watch this Python Programming tutorial series on youtube from thenewboston https://www.youtube.com/watch?v=HBxCHonP6Ro&list=PL6gx4Cwl9DGAcbMi1sH6oAMk4JHw91mC_
-## Basics
-Even if you have a higher version like 3.7, as he used 3.4 in the tutorial, it will work just fine at showing you all the basics in python.
-I recommend watching videos (these are what I used to learn python).
+From here, watch this Python Programming tutorial series on youtube from thenewboston https://www.youtube.com/watch?v=HBxCHonP6Ro&list=PL6gx4Cwl9DGAcbMi1sH6oAMk4JHw91mC_ Even if you have a higher version like 3.7, as he used 3.4 in the tutorial, it will work just fine at showing you all the basics in python.
+I recommend watching videos (as these are what I used to learn python).
 Python is extremely powerful and has LOTS of features, data types, and high level abstracts.
-However, one might not be interest in *everything* python has to offer, and you are prolly going to become bord after a while learning the basics.
-So there's no point learning it all at once by watching these video as your not going to remeber it all.
-Therefore, I recommend binging these at first (like your binging a Netflix series) and than only watching 2-3 vids a week after that.
-That way you can explore cooler things like the libraries past this point.
+However, one might not be interest in *everything* python has to offer.
+Therefore, I recommend binging the videos in the Basics column in the table below.
+That way you can have more time to explore cooler libraries that pertain more to you.
+The Comprehensive column is there if you wanted to know more about basic Python..

 Basic | Comprehensive
 --- | ---